autorope/donkeycar/docs/utility/donkey.md

 donkey sim --model=<model_path> [--type=<linear|categorical>] [--top_speed=<speed>] [--config=<config.py>]
 ```

-* This command may be run from ~/d2 dir
+* This command may be run from `~/d2` dir
 * Run on the host computer
 * Uses the model to make predictions based on images and telemetry from the simulator
-* --type can specify whether the model needs angle output to be treated as categorical
+* `--type` can specify whether the model needs angle output to be treated as categorical
-* top speed can be modified to ascertain stablity at different goal speeds
+* Top speed can be modified to ascertain stability at different goal speeds